 Torn paper is an age-old method of adding persona and character to a design.
-It’s not to everyone’s taste and can look rough and unfinished if executed haphazardly, but when done with thought and style, it can elevate the design to be absolutely stunning.
-When combined with minimal typography and a soft color scheme, a torn edge can be enough of a focal point for a design.
-Build in layers or with an earthy accent color, torn paper gives a feel of authenticity and craftsmanship.
+It’s not to everyone’s taste and can look rough and unfinished if executed haphazardly, but when done with thought and style, it can elevate a design to be absolutely stunning.
+When combined with minimal typography and colors, a torn edge can be enough of a focal point for a design.
+Done with layers or an accent color, torn paper gives a feel of authenticity and craftsmanship.

 Handmade paper is simultaneously rustic and elegant, a combination of many desire for their wedding.
 It’s always unique and can even contain flower seeds or petals for an extra special look.
 With naturally deckled edges it echoes the torn edge trend, as a more earthy, eco-friendly option, popular in the modern day.
 The delightful texture and beautiful, soft feathery edges of the handmade paper bring depth and persona to the wedding stationery, making that special day exceptional.